Privacy rights

 • copies of any relevant documents

-• what you are seeking to resolve your complaint.
+• what resolution you are seeking.

 Find out what to expect when you lodge a privacy complaint.

-If your complaint is accepted
+Your complaint is accepted or rejected

+If the OIC accepts your complaint, they will work with you and the respondent agency to agree on options that will resolve the complaint (mediation).
 If it appears to the OIC that mediation is not likely to resolve your complaint, you can ask for your complaint to be referred to the Queensland Civil and Administrative Tribunal (QCAT).
+If a privacy complaint is referred to QCAT, you and the respondent agency will be the parties to the hearing before QCAT.